opixelum/brain-disk-gitbook/docs/containerization/docker.md

 ## Definition

-Platform for building, running, and shipping applications using container technology.
+Platform for building, running, and shipping cross-platform applications using container technology.

 ## Image